 Making the most of your learning

 - If you have a general interest in this topic, you can work through the core learning activities in about three hours each week.
 You will have the opportunity to check your understanding and spend some time joining the discussions.

-- If you would like to develop an integrated understanding of the topic, expected at a postgraduate level, spend more time engaging with all the learning activities.
-Delve into the additional resources listed below See also and actively comment, take part in discussions and review how other participants are responding and engaging.
+- If you would like to develop a more integrated understanding of the topic, such as what’s expected at a postgraduate level, you can spend more time engaging with the learning materials and activities.
+This may including looking at additional resources provided in the see also section and more actively participating in conversations.

 © Deakin University